 Title I, Part A - Improving the Academic Achievement of the Disadvantaged

-The purpose of this program is to ensure that all children have a fair, equal and significant opportunity to obtain a high-quality education and reach a minimum proficiency on challenging state academic achievement standards and state academic assessments.
+The purpose of this program is to provide all children significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps.

 Title II, Part A – Supporting Effective Instruction